USA History & Jewish Studies in Germany

-The first 5 USA students who commit to the program and complete a scholarship application will receive a USA Study Abroad scholarship of $500 for the program making the cost of the program $4,999.
+The first 6 USA students who commit to the program and complete a scholarship application will receive a USA Study Abroad scholarship of $500.
 Students must complete the "Study Abroad Conditional Scholarship" application in JagSpot.

 Financial Aid Awards: If you are interested in applying for or reviewing your financial aid award to use towards this program, please contact Stephanie Roote (email@example.com) in the Financial Aid Office as soon as possible.

 Space on this program is limited.
 You can reserve a spot in the program by hitting the "Apply Now" button and completing the online program application.
 Once accepted, you can confirm your place in the program by paying the program deposit of $350.

 A program deposit of $350.00 is due when you confirm your place in the program.
 The deposit is applied toward the cost of the program and must be made no later than the application deadline.

 More information related to payments and deadlines is provided within your study abroad application: The Financial Agreement, IMPORTANT: Faculty-Led Program Deposit and Payment Information, and Summarized Cost and Payment Sheet.

 Refunds for Program Fees: Program fees are refundable only in the event of cancellation of the program and are based on recoverable expenses.
 After the application deadline, OIE will begin to pay program costs (housing, travel, booking, etc.) on your behalf.
 If an expense is incurred on your behalf, you will be responsible for paying any program-related expenses regardless of your participation in the program.
 All payments should be considered non-refundable and any requests for consideration of refunds based on extenuating circumstances (medical, etc…) must be made in writing and will be considered on a case by case basis.

 $300 is refundable should you chose to withdraw from the program BEFORE the application deadline.